Absentee Voting Guide

 Is there a deadline to request an absentee ballot?

-For the November 6, 2018 General and Referendum Election, the deadline to request an absentee ballot, including a ballot voted in the presence of the clerk, is Thursday, November 1, 2018, unless the voter completes a special circumstances application, stating one of four allowable reasons for requesting an absentee ballot after this deadline.
+For the March 3, 2020 Presidential Primaries and Special Referendum Election, the deadline to request an absentee ballot, including a ballot voted in the presence of the clerk, is Thursday, February 27, 2020, unless the voter completes a special circumstances application, stating one of four allowable reasons for requesting an absentee ballot after this deadline.
 The four reasons are:

 - An unexpected absence from the municipality during the entire time the polls are open on election day;